 The Islanders had ushered in a new age of hockey dominance as they would repeat as champions again the next season, ultimately winning four Stanley Cups in a row.
 The dynasty eventually ended in 1984 when the Islanders lost in the finals to the Edmonton Oilers, who were about to embark on their own dynasty.
 After 19 straight playoff series wins, the Islanders spent the offseason without a championship title.

 While competitive throughout the rest of the 1980s, the players of this once great dynasty began to go their separate ways.
 Eventually, the Islanders went from perennial championship contenders to the bottom of the standings.
 A new rebuilding project went into effect and through draft picks and trades the team began to rebound with a new core group.

 Missteps in management led to many changes in coaches and general manager which brought the team further into a downward spiral.
 A completely dysfunctional franchise, the Islanders even went through scandals involving the sale of the team.
 However, even after the sale of the team, continued mistakes with trades and draft picks plagued the Islanders.

-The list of great players who have played as a member of this franchise goes on forever, but the best among them include Butch Goring, John Tonelli, Pat LaFontaine, Bob Bourne, Brent Sutter, Clark Gillies, Billy Smith, Bobby Nystrom, Bryan Trottier, Mike Bossy, and Denis Potvin.
+The list of great players who have played as a member of this franchise goes on forever, but the best among them include Butch Goring, John Tonelli, Pat LaFontaine, Bob Bourne, Brent Sutter, Clark Gillies, Billy Smith, Bobby Nystrom, Bryan Trottier, Mike Bossy, John Tavares, and Denis Potvin.
 Additional information about the New York Islanders can be found by clicking here.